-Note: Changes to the language, button tone and display brightness settings take effect immediately.
+Note: Changes to the language, button tone and display brightness settings take affect immediately.
+All display brightness settings take effect immediately.
 All other changes take effect after the settings have been changed.

 Power cut

 The changes you make to the settings are saved even after a power cut.